 Also, new to The Strand is Bubba’s Galveston, 2508 Strand, which opened Memorial Weekend.
 The bar offers live music and casual dining.

-The Wine Next Door, 418 21st Street, is opening mid-June next door to one of Galveston’s most popular pizza joints Mama Teresa’s Flying Pizza.
+The Wine Next Door, 418 21st Street, opened mid-July next door to one of Galveston’s most popular pizza joints Mama Teresa’s Flying Pizza.
 On the left side of Mama Teresa’s, work is still underway at Shuck’s Tavern & Oyster Bar.

 Update: Hubcap Grill &Cocktail Bar, 2021 Strand, replaced Harborside Merchantile.
 The restaurant is known for its amazing burgers and variety of French fries.
 You’ll love it.